neuschaefer/reform-handbook/src/source/parts.rst

 You can find the source code of the firmware_ in the folder "reform2-lpc-fw" of the Reform source repository.

-To change (flash) the firmware of the System Controller, you need another computer and a Micro-USB cable.
+To flash the firmware of the System Controller, you need another computer and a Micro-USB cable.

 - TODO: drawing of where to connect the cable (Micro-USB connector on motherboard)